-Sampling and chemical analyses for emerging contaminants (EC) are sensitive processes.
-This is in part due to the low laboratory detection limits (< 10 ng/L) used to determine the presence of many of these compounds.
-Because of this, chemical analyses are accompanied by lengthy quality control (QC) reports that must be carefully reviewed for determination of data usability.
+Sampling and chemical analyses for EC are sensitive processes, in part because of the low laboratory detection limits (< 10 ng/L) used to determine the presence of many of these compounds.
+Because of this, chemical analyses are accompanied by lengthy quality control (QC) reports that must be carefully reviewed to determine data usability.

-For passive sampling devices, time-weighted averages of analyte concentration are sufficient for determining biological exposure rates.
-To determine time-weighted average concentrations for passive sampling devices the sampling rates (uptake rate of compound onto passive sampling material adjusted for flow dynamics) of individual compounds should be determined.
-Furthermore, performance reference compounds should be deployed with the passive samplers so that site specific uptake distributions can be determined for individual compounds.
+For passive sampling devices, time-weighted averages of analyte concentrations are sufficient for determining biological exposure rates.
+To determine time-weighted average concentrations for passive sampling devices, the sampling rates (uptake rate of compound onto passive sampling material adjusted for flow dynamics) of individual compounds should be determined.
+Furthermore, performance reference compounds (PRCs) should be deployed with the passive samplers so that site-specific uptake distributions can be determined for individual compounds.

 In test protocols that measure estrogenicity and androgenicity, the high level of color in Florida waters caused interference in detections.
 An increased understanding of site-specific sampling rates for estrogenic and androgenic compounds, and further refinement of the laboratory methods used for the determination of estrogenicity and androgenicity are recommended for future studies.

-Future studies of ECs in Florida’s waterbodies should focus on waterbodies directly impacted by known sources of ECs (e.g. river segments continually impacted by wastewater overflows).
-This would reduce the data burden by focusing on known contaminant sources.
+Future studies of EC in Florida’s waterbodies should focus on waterbodies directly affected by known sources of these substances (e.g., river segments continually impacted by wastewater overflows).
+This approach would reduce the burden of collecting and processing data by focusing on known contaminant sources.